neo-michael/ceneo-scraper/ABOUT.md

 Product page is fetched asynchronously via [httpx](https://www.python-httpx.org/), which is then parsed by [BeautifulSoup](https://pypi.org/project/beautifulsoup4/).
 Information is queried by tags and class attributes and it's done in error-prone manner.

+Retrieving all reviews is tough.
+The app pretends to be a real user, by supplying request headers directly copy-pasted from a browser.
+Pretty sure [Ceneo.pl](https://ceneo.pl) does checks for session cookie if the user requests more pages.

 ## Libraries

 See: [libraries](libraries).